-Amy Brannon, PT, DPT, Cert-DN, Cert-SMT, Dip.
+Amy Brannon, PT, DPT, Cert-DN, Cert-SMT, Cert-VRS, Dip.
 Osteopractic, AAMT Fellowship in Orthopedic Manual Physical Therapy

 The founder of T.O.P.S.
 Physical Therapy, Dr. Amy Brannon, is a Licensed Physical Therapist with over a decade of experience, specializing in functional physical therapy, sports, industrial, work rehabilitation and athletic training programs.